 8. The Harry Potter Series – J. K. Rowling.

 You’ve likely not heard of this series, but it’s alright.
-Would probably recommend for a rainy day to kill a bit of time.
-In all seriousness, though, if you were waiting for the right moment to re-read this series – now is most definitely the time!
+I’d probably recommend it for a rainy day to kill a bit of time… In all seriousness, though, if you were waiting for the right moment to re-read this series, then now is most definitely the time!

 9. A Good Detective Book.